bwhitman/bread-detector/README.md

  - a breadboard
  - 3 resistors: `R1` = 2.2 kOhm, `R2` = 1 kOhm, `R3` = 4.7 kOhm

-I've made a [Sparkfun Wist List](https://www.sparkfun.com/products/12728) with the main things in it, for convenience.
+We've made a [Sparkfun Wist List](https://www.sparkfun.com/products/12728) with the main things in it, for convenience.

 ## Hookup